pinghsuanC/go_notes/Interface.md

 ## **Do export interfaces for types that will be used by package**

 ## **Design functions and methods to receive interfaces whenever possible**

+- don't need to go crazy with this, but it will be more flexible

 # Info from [other videos](https://www.youtube.com/watch?v=gfoVLXQ5ujM) with more direct examples + assertive type checking wth switch